Save the Redwoods League: Expansion of parks and preserves

 Since it was established, the League has protected over 200,000 acres of ancient redwoods.
 Land purchased by the League is generally donated to California State Parks, which the organization helped found, or to the National Park Service for permanent protection of the redwoods, as well as public enjoyment and education.

 The League also provides gifts to establish and grow regional preserves and parks, many of which are open to the public.
 For example, the League established the Purisima Creek Redwoods Open Space Preserve which is part of the Midpeninsula Regional Open Space District (Midpen) in the San Francisco Bay Area.

-Forest restoration
+In a recent expansion endeavor, Save the Redwoods League has agreed to purchase a 200-acre property in northwest Sonoma County for $4 million, intended to expand the Harold Richardson Redwoods Reserve.
+The addition will increase the reserve to nearly 1,000 acres and includes coastal redwood forest, a 35-acre old-growth grove, and surrounding habitat supporting species such as the northern spotted owl and marbled murrelet.
+The expansion follows the League's 2018 acquisition of the original 730-acre reserve.
+According to California state park information on Richardson Grove State Park, the region has grown from an initial 120-acre plot to about 1,800 acres through support from Save the Redwoods League and donors.

-Journalist and activist Greg King states, " They created Save the Redwoods League not to save redwoods as parks, but as standing inventories for use by industry."
-Save the Redwoods League is member of Redwoods Rising.
+Save the Redwoods League donated the Atkins Place property to California State Parks, expanding Montgomery Woods State Natural Preserve by 453 acres.
+The land addition includes second-growth coast redwood and oak woodland habitat, as well as 1.25 mi of streams.
+The transfer was part of Save the Redwoods League's Montgomery Woods Initiative and was completed on Earth Day.

 Educational programs

-The League provides numerous educational programs and resources to help K-12 students learn about redwoods forests in the classroom and on field trips.
+The League provides numerous educational programs and resources to help K–12 students learn about redwoods forests in the classroom and on field trips.
 These programs give students the opportunity to learn STEM subjects from real-world examples, to be inspired to protect the forests, and to discover career opportunities in scientific research, park interpretation, and forest management.
 The League provides many educational resources and curriculum materials directly to teachers and partners with other organizations to extend their reach, such as by providing educational grants.